xgao0412/games_app_ranking/README.md

 Then a static website is deployed by using php, flask and heroku.

 You can find the [website](https://games-app-hotness.herokuapp.com/index.html).
-It shows DomiNations is the most hottest games in Twitter for that week
+It shows DomiNations is the most hottest games in Twitter for that week.